AtsukoCoffey/search4herbs/README.md

 ## Future Features

 **Map**
-I'd like to have the function that generates the player's position on the map.
+I'd like to include a function that generates the player's position on the map.
 That will help the player to use this map more easily.

-**Heal the HP and Level Up System**
+**Heal HP and Level Up System**
 To make this game more interesting, adding HP healing option (e.g. medicine, or magic) and adding level up system might be useful.

+**Help button**
+Create a help page and having a link button on the page will help first time players.

+**Add events or functions**
+Add events or functions that use other collected items and tamed monsters.
+Those might enhance enjoyment.

 # TECHNOLOGY USED
 - [Python](https://www.python.org) used for all functionality.
 Programming language.